scassar/8-bit-computer-and-IR-programmer/README.md

 ## Challenges

-Unfortunately (and fortunately) Ben Eaters build came not without its issues.
-There were a number of aspects that seemed to work within Bens videos that I found myself debugging for hours and needed to be addressed.
+Unfortunately (and fortunately) Ben's build came not without its issues.
+There were a number of aspects that seemed to work within Ben's videos that I found myself debugging for hours and needed to be addressed.
 Some of these include:

-1) Consistent power distrubiton across the boards
+1) Consistent power distrubiton across the boards.
+Had to solve this with numerous capacitors and more stable power adapter.
+Spliced into a USB cable and used an trusty Apple phone brick.
 2) Monostable clock bouncing (Solution discussed here. https://www.reddit.com/r/beneater/comments/edp1ls/noise_issue_in_monostable_mode_of_ben_eaters/)
 3) Faulty 74LS00 Quad NAND GATE (Nothing is worse than failing IC's)
 4) Many others!